Alexandrion109666/personal-stuff/doc.md

     * Use case: Transfer money between accounts
     * Level: one of: Summary
-    * Primary actor: Bank Employeet
+    * Primary actor: Bank Employee
     * Main success scenario: Bank Employee successfully executes these opeartions
     * Extensions: Bank Employee will be prompted if some wrong informations were provided